 Even the smallest of positive financial decisions can begin growing the wedge.

-I just moved to a new town.
-Moved into my first apartment.
 And forever cut financial dependency on my parents.

 I had some money, but not a lot.

-But it was the tip of a financial wedge.
-It was a safeguard to not spend $25/mo on toys but move it to the other side of the wedge – the keeping money side.
+It was a safeguard to not spend $25/mo on toys but move it to the other side of the wealth lever – the keeping money side.

 Fast forward many, many years.
-That financial wedge continues to slide forward.

 Paying off debt is a wedge.
-Little by little.

-Opting for a smaller home is a wedge
+Opting for a smaller home.

-Working hard and growing in our career is a wedge.
+Working hard and growing in our career.

 An onslaught of $1 Trillion per year is being thrown at us to buy buy buy.